 Scholarships and Student Awards in Entomology

 The departmental Awards Committee is pleased to announce that the following scholarships are available to Graduate Students in the Department of Entomology at KSU.
 The Awards Committee will evaluate the applications and select the award winners in each category.
 Students are encouraged to apply for the awards for which they are best qualified, and tailor their applications to the specific criteria.
 Award winners will be required to write a letter expressing appreciation to the sponsor, and submit a copy to the department before the award confirmation is forwarded to the Student Financial Assistance Office.
-You can see the winners from 2018 by clicking here.

 - In all cases except the Pankaskie Scholarship, students who received an award previously cannot apply for that same award, but may apply for a different award in the current year.

 - Applicants may apply for up to two awards in one year if they so choose; however, the committee will strive to distribute the awards among as many qualified students as possible.

 - Specific application requirements are outlined on the respective scholarship pages

 - Applications should be submitted as a single PDF file of less than 5 MB

 - Applications and supporting materials should be submitted electronically by 5:00 PM on Friday, February 25, 2022, to the Chair of the Awards Committee, Dr. Brian Spiesman (email@example.com)